Louis H. Bean

 Louis Hyman Bean (April 15, 1896 – August 5, 1994) was an American economic and political analyst who is best known for predicting Harry S. Truman's victory in the 1948 presidential election.

-Bean was born in Lithuania, Russian Empire, and migrated to the United States with his family and settled in Laconia, New Hampshire.
-After receiving his preliminary education and graduating from college with a Bachelor of Arts degree, he entered Harvard Business School in Massachusetts, and in 1922 he received his Master of Business Administration degree.
+Bean was born in Lithuania, which was then part of the Russian Empire.
+He immigrated to the United States as a child with his family and settled in Laconia, New Hampshire.
+After receiving his preliminary education and graduating from college with a Bachelor of Arts degree, he entered Harvard Business School in Massachusetts, and, in 1922, he received his Master of Business Administration degree.
 In 1923, Bean became a member of the Bureau of Agricultural Economics at the United States Department of Agriculture; he worked on estimates of farm income and price indices.
 Bean's charts were used in Congress in discussions about the McNary–Haugen Farm Relief Bill.
 Bean was closely associated with Henry A. Wallace; he served as his economic advisor and also worked on several of Wallace's books.
 He wrote articles for the journal, The Review of Economics and Statistics.

 During the late 1930s, Bean began developing an interest in political analysis and predicted the results of many elections.
 After his successful projection in the 1948 presidential election, Life magazine referred to him as the "Lone Prophet" of Truman's victory.
-Bean wrote many books, notably Ballot Behavior and How to Predict Elections.
+Bean wrote many books, including Ballot Behavior and How to Predict Elections.
 He continued making electoral analyses and projections in the 1950s and 1960s, most of which were accurate.
 He died in 1994 at his home in Arlington, Virginia.

 Early life

-Louis Hyman Bean was born on April 15, 1896, in Lithuania, Russian Empire.
+Louis Hyman Bean was born on April 15, 1896, in the Russian Empire.
+His family were Lithuanian Jews.
 In 1906, Bean and his family migrated to the United States and settled in Laconia, New Hampshire, where his parents established a dry-fruit business.
 After receiving preliminary education at several schools in Laconia, he enrolled at the University of Rochester in New York state.
 During World War I, Bean joined the United States Army in 1918 and served as a lieutenant until 1919.
 That same year, he graduated with a Bachelor of Arts degree a year ahead of his class.
 After graduating, Bean worked as an assistant labor manager in the clothing industry.
 He then enrolled at the Harvard Business School in Massachusetts and received his Master of Business Administration degree in 1922.
 Bean married Dorothy May Wile in 1923, and they had a daughter Elizabeth and a son David.